ZHIHUI1225/ignition_workspace/src/behaviour_tree/README.md

 ## Overview

+DO NOT USE LAUNCH !
+WILL CAUSE THREAD
+Launch 文件默认的多线程执行器与行为树节点的并发设计叠加，导致线程数膨胀:
+Root Causes of Thread Proliferation:
+Excessive Callback Groups: Each behavior is creating its own callback groups instead of using shared ones Multiple Timers: Each behavior creates its own ROS timers for control loops Subscription Duplication: Similar subscriptions are created by multiple behaviors Control Threads: Some behaviors still use dedicated control threads instead of ROS timers File Watchers: ThreadedNotifier for file watching adds additional threads

 The behavior tree system supports two deployment modes:
 1. **Multi-Robot Mode**: Individual behavior tree instances for each robot
 2. **Centralized Mode**: Single behavior tree coordinating all robots